mnpjs/mnp/documentary/2-cli/index.md

 <!-- <fork>src/bin -h</fork> -->

-To use the binary, enter `mnp cool-package-name`, or just `mnp` to be asked for the name. `mnp` will check if the directory does not exist and not in a git path, create a `Github` repository, star it, clone it to the local filesystem, and fill in the default _Node.js_ package structure.
+To use the binary, enter `mnp cool-package-name`, or just `mnp` to be asked for the name. `mnp` will check if the directory name is not taken and that the current working directory ins not in a git path, generate a new `Github` repository from the template, star it and clone it to the local filesystem.

+The default template used is `mnpjs/package` however it can be either overridden in [settings](#type-settings) during initialisation, or via the `-t org/template` flat.

 <table>
 <tbody>